 When I donating sperm the law was very clear in that it was completely anonymous.
-The only details known to the donor-conceived genetic siblings once they turn 16 are basic physical attributes (color of hair, eyes, height), ethnicity, medical history.
+The only details are known to the donor-conceived genetic siblings once they turn 16 are basic physical attributes (color of hair, eyes, height), ethnicity, medical history.

-From 2005 in the UK the law did change so that more details could be released to the siblings (such as name, birth date and address) that made it possible to contact them.
+From 2005 in the UK the law did change so that more details could be released to the siblings (such as name, birth date, and address) that made it possible to contact them.

 All my donations were made well before 2005.